Alchemised: Publication

 In September 2025, Alchemised released with an initial print run of 750,000 books in anticipation of high demand.
 The book was initially translated into 21 languages.
 At the time of its release, Alchemised was Penguin's most pre-ordered debut of 2025.

 The book's cover was designed by Eva Eller.
 A black and white interior illustration by Avendell, the artist who had created the cover and illustrations for the fanfiction Manacled, was featured in the book.
 Eleven additional scene illustrations were released as a pre-order incentive.

-SenLinYu promoted the book through USA and UK wide book tours as well as appearances at the 2025 San Diego and upcoming 2025 London comic cons.
+SenLinYu promoted the book through USA and UK wide book tours as well as appearances at the 2025 San Diego and 2025 London comic cons.

 Reception

 Alchemised received positive critical reviews.
 In an unstarred review by Kirkus Reviews, Alchemised was described as having "a fresh feel" as a result of the book's "superb worldbuilding coupled with unforgettable imagery" but that the book's "melodrama sometimes is a bit much".
 In another review, the Daily Mail described Alchemised as "a work of staggering ambition" that's "gothic claustrophobia wraps the reader in its dark embrace."
 The book was similarly praised for its "sweeping dark romance" as well as its "fast paced narrative and brisk feel despite its massive bulk" in a review by Lucy Baugher Milas at Paste Magazine, although the review also criticised the "repetitive" nature of the book's romantic scenes as well as the "story's secondary characters and relationships", describing them as "fairly thinly sketched at best, with many serving as little more than plot devices" that "count on the fact that many readers will simply default to mapping Harry and Hermione's relationship" onto that in Alchemised.
 A review by the Guardian further described the book as "very readable".

 The book's wider reception was mostly positive.
 In its first week, Alchemised was reported to have sold 145,000 copies in the United States according to publishing platform BookScan.
 The book was an instant number one bestseller in the New York Times, USA Today, Los Angeles Times and Indie bestseller lists.
-The book was the Amazon's Editor's best Romantasy book of 2025 and was nominated for the Goodreads Choice Awards for Readers' Favourite Romantasy and Debut novels.
+The book was the Amazon's Editor's best Romantasy book of 2025.
+Alchemised won the 2025 Goodreads Choice Award for Readers' Favourite Debut Novel and was nominated for the Goodreads Choice Award for Readers' Favourite Romantasy coming second.
 The audiobook, narrated by Saskia Maarleveld, was also nominated for the Goodreads Choice Award for Reader's Favourite Audiobook.

+The book remained on The New York Times combined print and e-book fiction bestseller list for 15 consecutive weeks.